What is E-waste?

 - Video Game Equipment

-Material received at this facility is completely demanufactured and, to ensure data security, is not refurbished or reused.
-Demanufacturing, or disassembling, involves manually breaking down equipment into its separate components prior to shredding or recycling.
+Material received at this facility is demanufactured and recycled, or it is reused.
+Demanufacturing involves manually breaking down equipment into its separate components prior to shredding or recycling.

 The Electronic Demanufacturing Facility is equipped with state-of-the-art data security equipment to ensure that sensitive or confidential information is not compromised.
 From the moment the material arrives at the facility, it is tracked using a barcode system and security cameras.
-Once demanufactured, hard drives are kept in a locked cage until they are shredded.
+Once demanufactured, hard drives are kept in a locked cage until all data they contain is destroyed.
 Customers desiring priority data protection can pay a special handling fee to obtain copies of video from surveillance cameras, tracking reports and certificates of destruction.

 Visit our YouTube page at www.youtube.com/iliveheretv for more educational videos.